hyodae-seo/hyodaeseo.com/content/_index.md

       image:
         filename: hyodae_group.jpg
       text: |
+        **Hyodae Seo** is a Professor in the Department of Oceanography and Associate Director of the [Uehiro Center for the Advancement of Oceanography](https://www.soest.hawaii.edu/oceanography/uc-ao/).

-        The **Seo Coupled Ocean–Atmosphere Research (SCOAR) Lab** at the University of Hawaiʻi at Mānoa investigates how the ocean, atmosphere, and surface waves interact across scales—from turbulent air–sea exchange to extreme weather and regional climate.
+        The **Seo Coupled Ocean–Atmosphere Research (SCOAR) Lab** investigates how the ocean, atmosphere, and surface waves interact across scales—from turbulent air–sea exchange to extreme weather and regional climate.

+        Our research combines observations, theory, [numerical modeling](/scoar/), and data-driven approaches to study coupled ocean–atmosphere–wave dynamics, extreme weather, air–sea exchanges, and short-term climate variability.
+We aim to improve forecasts, coastal and offshore hazard assessments, resilience to extreme events, and decision-making for communities, infrastructure, and maritime operations.

         Our lab also engages the public on critical issues such as extreme weather, climate, and renewable energy, aligning our research efforts with the [United Nations Sustainable Development Goals](https://sdgs.un.org/goals) and [UC•AO activities](https://www.soest.hawaii.edu/oceanography/uc-ao/).